JCasasLopez/user-service-2.0/README.md

   It is worth noting that the Spring Security filters and handlers are heavily customized, as JWTs often do not integrate well with the framework.
 Below is a brief overview of the security flow:

   - A custom implementation of `UsernamePasswordAuthenticationFilter` checks whether the account is locked before proceeding with the login process.
-There are three possible statuses (or “states” in the terminology used by the microservice) that indicate a locked account:
+There are three possible states (or “account status” in the terminology used by the microservice) that indicate a locked account:

     1. **TEMPORARILY_BLOCKED**: The account has been blocked due to too many failed login attempts.
 It is automatically unlocked after a specified period of time (as verified via the corresponding Redis entry).